AI Regulatory Compliance for New Zealand

 Treaty Obligations Add Complexity

 Crown agencies deploying AI must satisfy Te Tiriti o Waitangi principles: partnership, protection, and participation.
 This creates compliance obligations that have no direct equivalent in other jurisdictions.
-AI systems affecting Maori communities require equity assessment, data kaitiakitanga compliance, and in some cases meaningful consultation.
+AI systems affecting Māori communities require equity assessment, Māori data governance grounded in kaitiakitanga, and in some cases meaningful consultation that respects tino rangatiratanga.
 These are legal and constitutional obligations, not optional best practices.

 Compliance Requirements by Sector